A subsidiary of Chemical Financial Corporation

 InSite Capital began in 2009 with its first tax credit investment in a low-income housing project.
-Since that time, the corporation has made commitments for investments in over $86 Million in federal historic, low income housing, and new markets tax credits from Michigan's Upper Peninsula to Detroit and Ohio.
-To date, our portfolio consists of 27 highly transformational projects that have positively impacted the communities in which we live, work and play.
+Since that time, the corporation has made commitments for investments in over $100 Million in federal historic, low income housing, and new markets tax credits from Michigan's Upper Peninsula to Detroit and Ohio.
+To date, our portfolio consists of 34 highly transformational projects that have positively impacted our communities.

-From tax credit investments to bridge, construction and permanent lending, our InSite Capital team provides unique and innovative financing to meet your needs.
-Our team of experts will help unlock equity created by tax credit incentives or access alternative sources of financing to fund your development.
+From tax credit investments to bridge, construction and permanent lending, our team provides unique and innovative financing to meet your needs.
+We will help unlock equity created by tax credit incentives or access alternative sources of financing to fund your development.

 Tax Credit Investment